olapuentesantana/olapuentesantana/README.md

 ---
 <h3 align="left">Postdoc at the Bioinformatics Unit of Spanish National Cancer Research Centre (CNIO). </h3>

-- 🔭 Leveraging computational approaches, I work on improving the knowledge of the crosstalk between the tumor and its microenvironment.
+- 🔭 Leveraging computational approaches, I work on improving the current knowledge of the crosstalk between the tumor and its microenvironment, and how this influences the response to treatment.
+Taken together, this understanding can help to elucidate new biomarkers, drug targets and therapeutic strategies.

 - 📫 How to reach me: **<a href="mailto:o.lapuente.santana@tue.nl">email me</a>, <a href="https://twitter.com/LapuenteSantana" target="blank">DM on Twitter </a> or <a href="https://www.linkedin.com/in/óscar-lapuente-santana-aa3b24124" target="blank">LinkedIn </a>**.